 Just east of the city limits, the not-quite-suburban community of Wilkinsburg is carving out a notable presence on Pittsburgh’s creative landscape.

 Despite the municipality’s economically depressed status, Wilkinsburg leaders sustain civic pride with strong environmental and community-building efforts.
-Pittsburgh History and Landmarks Foundation has invested more than $13 million in the borough in recent years, and the Wilkinsburg Community Development Corporation heralds the borough’s real estate investment opportunities as poised for possibility.
+Pittsburgh History & Landmarks Foundation has invested more than $13 million in the borough in recent years, and the Wilkinsburg Community Development Corporation heralds the borough’s real estate investment opportunities as poised for possibility.

 Young people are discovering low rent in beautiful old buildings.
 On a more grassroots level, volunteers and activists run a robust crew of block clubs to address the specific neighborhood concerns throughout the 2.3-square-mile borough.

 Settled by highly religious European immigrants, Wilkinsburg was nicknamed The Holy City when it seceded from Pittsburgh in 1871 in order to maintain its religious integrity.
 Today, the borough still prohibits bars and has a high concentration of Protestant churches.
 Only now, the borough’s 16,000 residents enliven its pious roots with gritty charm and a scrappy optimism.